Islamic University, Bangladesh: Islamic University Theatre

 Islamic University Theatre (IUT) was established in 1991 by students.
 On 21 October 2021, IU theatre celebrated its 30th birth anniversary.
 Every now and then drama is staged at the Student Teacher Cultural Centre.

+International Student Affairs & Admission Cell (ISAC)

+IU also welcomes foreign students every year for undergraduate, graduate and postgraduate research programs MPhil, PhD, enrollment process is conducted by International Student Affairs & Admission Cell (ISAC) at IU.
+Students can be admitted at IU from SAARC countries, South Asian Countries Middle East countries specially from Nepal, India, Pakistan, Sri Lanka, Maldives, Bhutan, Somalia, Cambodia, Afghanistan and Indonesia.

 Sports

 IU has two large playgrounds, one is for cricket and another for football.
 These two are used as venue of annual athletics competition of the university as well as cricket, football, and hockey competitions.
 Moreover, these two venues are very popular for inter-university football and cricket competition.
 Students can access the facility all year round.
 IU has tennis court beside the gymnasium building.
 It also has a gymnasium cum indoor stadium near the halls of residence where students can do gymnastics and play basketball, badminton during leisure, and this gymnasium is used almost every year for inter-university basketball, badminton competition.
 Also this university has won the inter-university football competition five times into Bangladesh.

 Tamanna Khatun student of IU, who won a gold medal in the Youth World Hockey Championship held in South Africa in 2006.
 Mohammad Shamsuddin competed in the 100 meters at the 2004 Athens Olympics and Abdullah al hil Kafi, a famous athlete, who represented Bangladesh in South Korean Sports in 2003.
 Fahima Khatun and Mehedi Hasan Royal are national woman cricket and man football team member.